 Egg custard: a family affair

-The consistency is still creamy but less richer and heavy.
+The consistency is still creamy but less rich and heavy.
 It makes the perfect not-too-sweet dessert for all ages of the family.
-Oh and did I mention how easy and quick it is?
+Oh, and did I mention how easy and quick it is?

 And voilà!
 How simple was that?
 A homemade dessert that will seduce your family or guests.

-Also, add a few fruits on the side and present it in a plate and voilà!
+Also, add a few fruits on the side and present it on a plate and voilà!
 A great recipe from Bon Appét'Eat to share with your crowd :)

 Vanilla Egg Custard

 - ½ cup Sugar 100g